Knowledge graphSettings

 ) WITH default_time_to_live = 2592000; -- 30 days TTL

--- When a user connects
+-- When a user reconnects

 SELECT * FROM offline_messages WHERE user_id = ?;

-9Scaling WebSocket servers
+9Scaling WebSocket Servers

-Session Registry
+Session registry

 // When a user connects